couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

      * Information about the size and configuration of your Couchbase cluster.
 This information helps us prioritize our development efforts.

-    As long as you have internet access, the information can be communicated to the Couchbase servers.
+    As long as you have internet access, the information will be sent.
 The update notification process provides the information anonymously.
-We only use this information to provide you with update notifications and to provide information that will help us improve the future development process for Couchbase Server and related products.
+Couchbase only uses this information to provide you with updates and information that will help us improve Couchbase Server and related products.

     When you provide an email address we will add it to the Couchbase community mailing list, which will provide you with news and update information about